evildmp/diataxis-documentation-framework/how-to-use-diataxis.rst

 Although structure is key to documentation, **using Diátaxis means not spending energy trying to get its structure correct**.

-If you continue to follow the prompts that Diátaxis povides, eventually your documentation will assume the Diátaxis structure - but it will have assumed that shape *because* it has been improved.
+If you continue to follow the prompts that Diátaxis provides, eventually your documentation will assume the Diátaxis structure - but it will have assumed that shape *because* it has been improved.
 It's not the other way round, that the structure must be imposed upon documentation to improve it.